DataDog/dd-sdk-reactnative/CONTRIBUTING.md

 ### Native Module development

 To edit the Objective-C and Swift files, open `example/ios/DdSdkReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > DdSdkReactNative`.

+Make sure your code complies with the linter by running `yarn lint:ios --fix`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `ddsdkreactnative` under `Android`.